DR3WH0/DR3WH0.github.io/_posts/2013-08-25-scm-music-player-for-github-pages.md

 The Javascript for the playlists can get a bit unwieldy, and I don't want to walk through the SCM wizard to get new code every time I want change up the tracks.
 Liquid & YAML to the rescue!

-Replace the playlist code in the default layout with the Liquid code below.
-If you want to use the playlist you created with the SCM wizard, be sure to save that code somewhere.
-I've broken up the Liquid into logical chunks for readability, but you should put all of the code [on one line](https://github.com/DR3WH0/DR3WH0.github.io/blob/master/_includes/scm.html#L3) at the end of the data-config attribute.
+Replace the SCM wizard's playlist code with the Liquid code below.
+If you want to use the playlist generated with the SCM wizard, be sure to save that code somewhere.
+I've broken up the Liquid into logical chunks for readability, but you should put all of the code [on one line](https://github.com/DR3WH0/DR3WH0.github.io/blob/master/_includes/scm.html#L3) at the end of the `data-config` attribute.

     'playlist':[
       <% for track in site.tracks %>